 Serving, Pairings & Presentation

 Leek mashed potatoes are a versatile side dish.
 They pair beautifully with roasted meats, grilled fish, or even vegetarian mains.
-For a holiday feast, theyโre perfect with turkey, ham, or prime rib.
+For a holiday feast, they’re perfect with turkey, ham, or prime rib.
 For a weeknight dinner, they elevate simple baked chicken or pan-seared salmon.

 Serving Ideas: